 How to Make Your Own Grazing Table

 Savoury, sweet or a mixture?
-Here’s our shopping list of the produce you’ll need to make a fantastic charcuterie grazing table, which is the easiest type as it lasts well at room temperature.
+Here’s our shopping list of the produce you’ll need to make a fantastic charcuterie grazing table, which is one of the easiest and most popular tables as it lasts well at room temperature.

 - Cured meats